 Long Beach Hit and Run cases may be treated differently depending on whether the Long Beach City Prosecutor handles the case or the District Attorney of Los Angeles is dealing with the case.
 Regardless, civil compromise is still an option.
 In that situation the client repays the victim for any damages sustained (usually just damage to the vehicle) and then the court dismisses the case.
 Both the Judge and the victim have to be in agreement for this to happen.
 Otherwise, a lack of a record, full employment and a family to support may be grounds for dismissal even without a civil compromise.

-Hit and Run occurs when someone has an accident and hits another car or any object and then fails to exchange identifying information or insurance information with the owner of the property a or fails to notify the authorities of the accident.
+Hit and Run occurs when someone has an accident and hits another car or any object and then fails to exchange identifying information or insurance information with the owner of the property or fails to notify the authorities of the accident.
 This is normally charged under Vehicle Code Section 20002(a).
 Mr. Bruzzo handled one of the most notorious hit and run cases in Long Beach history in People v.
 Joshua Gasser.
 Despite the fact the case was charged as a felony and the victim suffered very serious life debilitating injuries Mr. Bruzzo was able to keep Mr. Gasser out of jail.